Eben-Success/Blog_Site_Django/readme.md

 # Project Documentation

->- This Blog site was created using Bootstrap for the frontend and Django for the backend.
+> Used Bootstrap to create frontend and Django for the backend

 It has the following features: